lorenzo-asquini/AI-TicTacToe/README.md

 # AI-TicTacToe
-> Web page to play tic-tac-toe against "AI".
+> Web page to play tic-tac-toe against an "AI".

 ## Table of Contents
 * [General Information](#general-information)